diagrams/diagrams-doc/doc/cmdline.rst

 > instance (Parseable a, Parseable (Args d), ToResult d, Mainable (ResultOf d))
 >         => Mainable (a -> d) where

-.. container:: exercise
+.. container:: exercises

+  #.
 Think about this type for a bit.

 Now we need a type for `MainOpts (a -> d)` and at least an implementation for `mainRender`.
 Remember the purpose of `MainOpts` is to give a type for all